OlgaOrl/Massage-booking-website/README.md

 - **Navigation**: "Back to Home" button for easy return to main page
 - **Email Fallback**: Console logging when SMTP is not configured

+## Story Decomposition Analysis

+### Story #1: Book a Massage Appointment Online

+**Size Estimate:** Large (10-14 hours)

+**Reason for decomposition:**
+This story was identified as "large" because it contains multiple independent features that can be developed and tested separately.
+Breaking it down into smaller subtasks provides better progress tracking, more accurate estimates, and allows parallel development.

+**Breakdown into subtasks:**

+#### Subtask 1.1: Display massage services list (3-4 hours)
+- Create REST API endpoint GET /api/massage-types
+- Design responsive service card component
+- Display service name, duration, and price for each service
+- Implement grid/list layout for service cards
+- **Independence:** Can be developed and tested separately from other subtasks

+#### Subtask 1.2: Implement calendar view (3-4 hours)
+- Create calendar component showing the next 30 days
+- Add date navigation controls (previous/next day buttons)
+- Disable past dates
+- Integrate calendar with service selection
+- **Parallel development:** Can be worked on simultaneously with Subtask 1.1

+#### Subtask 1.3: Show available/booked slots with visual states (2-3 hours)
+- Fetch time slots from GET /api/slots endpoint
+- Implement color coding system (green for available, grey for booked)
+- Add strikethrough text decoration for booked slots
+- Create tooltip displaying "This time is unavailable" on hover
+- **Dependency:** Requires Subtask 1.2 (calendar) to be completed first

+#### Subtask 1.4: Implement slot selection logic (2-3 hours)
+- Add click event handlers for available time slots
+- Implement visual highlighting when slot is selected
+- Prevent any interaction with booked slots
+- Manage slot selection state across components
+- **Integration:** Final step combining all previous subtasks
+- **Dependency:** Requires Subtask 1.3 to be completed first

+**Benefits of decomposition:**
+- **Clearer progress tracking:** Each subtask has measurable completion criteria and can be tracked independently
+- **Better estimation accuracy:** Smaller tasks (3-4 hours) are easier to estimate accurately than large tasks (10-14 hours)
+- **Parallel development:** Subtasks 1.1 and 1.2 can be worked on simultaneously by different developers
+- **Improved testability:** Each subtask has specific, isolated functionality that can be tested independently
+- **Reduced risk:** Issues can be identified and resolved earlier in smaller increments, reducing project risk
+- **Better resource allocation:** Tasks can be assigned to different developers based on their expertise (backend vs frontend)
+- **Incremental delivery:** Features can be demonstrated and validated as each subtask completes

+**Why this story was considered "large":**
+- Contains 4 distinct, complex features (service list, calendar, slot display, selection logic)
+- Requires both backend REST API implementation and frontend component development
+- Involves complex state management across multiple UI components
+- Total estimated effort of 10-14 hours significantly exceeds the 8-hour threshold typically used for "large" stories
+- Touches multiple layers of the application architecture (database, API, UI)

 ## Tech Stack

 - **Backend**: Go (Golang) with standard library `net/http`